Irrespective of the type of BYOD setup, before you configure the Smoothwall you must have the following information:

 If the network access server is unable to authenticate the user, or act as a DHCP server to provision the wireless device with an IP address, the following must be considered:

-- You must enable DHCP on the Smoothwall and configure a valid DHCP subnet.
-See the help topic, Turning on the DHCP service.
+- You must enable DHCP on the Smoothwall and configure a valid DHCP subnet, see our help topic, Turning on the DHCP service.

 - All network access servers must be in the same subnet as the Smoothwall.
 Network switches can be used, but there must not be any routers between them.
 Again, the Smoothwall must be the DHCP server for that subnet.